Schizophrenia is a severe long-term mental health condition. It causes a range of different psychological symptoms.

 - muddled thoughts based on hallucinations or delusions

-If you're experiencing symptoms of schizophrenia, see your GP as soon as possible.
+If you're experiencing symptoms of schizophrenia, see a GP as soon as possible.
 The earlier schizophrenia is treated, the better.

 There's no single test for schizophrenia.
 It's usually diagnosed after an assessment by a mental health care professional, such as a psychiatrist.

 Causes of schizophrenia

 The exact cause of schizophrenia is unknown.
 But most experts believe the condition is caused by a combination of genetic and environmental factors.

 It's thought that some people are more vulnerable to developing schizophrenia, and certain situations can trigger the condition such as a stressful life event or drug misuse.